duhayildirim/hyperbee-package-test/README.md

 import OpenAI from 'hyperbee-package-test';

 const client = new OpenAI({
-  apiKey: process.env['OPENAI_API_KEY'], // This is the default and can be omitted });
+  apiKey: process.env['hyperbee-package-test_API_KEY'], // This is the default and can be omitted });

 async function main() {